PT Blink’s philosophy is grounded in the principles of sustainability and using technology to make the world a better place tomorrow than it is today.

 What are the issues?

-The construction industry is continually trying to address risks relating to delivery timeframes, cost versus budget, material wastage and high levels of worker injury.
-When you dig into the underlying causes of these risks you see the issues:
+The construction industry is continually trying to address risks relating to delivery timeframes, cost versus budget, material wastage and worker injury.
+Through continuous focus and effort some companies manage these risks successfully, but when you dig into the underlying causes you see some common challenges, including:

 supply chain fragmentation and uncertainty